SCIFIHISTORY.NET

 Luke Perry braved the Apocalypse that was front-and-center of TV's Apocalypse drama, Jeremiah, for two seasons.
 He also had a brief role in 1997's The Fifth Element.
 Though he's no longer with us, Perry was born on this day in 1965.

 TV producer and screenwriter Shawn Ryan was one of the creative forces behind NBC's Timeless.
-Ryan was born on this day in 1966.
-[Source: IMDB.com]
+Sadly, Ryan and co-creator Eric Kripke were sued over the production, having lifted elements of it from a Spanish-languagae Fantasy show.
+(Link) Ryan was born on this day in 1966.

 Funny lady Jane Krakowski joined funnyman Adam Sandler in the box office dud, Pixels (2015), for Columbia Pictures.
 Krakowski was born on this day in 1968.